Wheel Offset Meaning Explained by a Wheel Industry Veteran

 ASAPShippingWheels arrive to you the quickest.
 82% of ASAPShippingWheels arrive within three working days or sooner.

 Non ASAP Shipping Wheels are typically delivered eight working days or sooner.

 Tire options exist for this wheel that would make for an ASAP Shipping (package).
 The ASAP Shipping tire options will be denoted on the ‘View Tire Options’ page.

-Standard Shipping products typically ship out within three to seven working days.
+Standard Shipping products typically ship out within four to ten working days.
 In 78% of cases products will arrive within ten working days or sooner.

 The noted promotion is available from the manufacturer.
 After your purchase we'll instruct you on how to obtain the rebate on the Thank You page